Amtrak says to cancel Northeast Corridor trains

-* Layne Christensen Co - sale price for heavy civil business is approximately $10.1 million

-WASHINGTON Aug 26 U.S. passenger rail operator Amtrak will start canceling trains on its busy Northeast routes on Saturday and shut down that part of the system entirely on Sunday due to Hurricane Irene.
+WASHINGTON Passenger rail operator Amtrak will start canceling trains on its busy Northeast routes on Saturday and shut down that part of the system entirely on Sunday due to Hurricane Irene.

 The railroad had already canceled trains south of Washington due to the storm, which threatens to bring severe winds and torrential rain and flooding over the weekend.